-While most employers provide the tools, software and flexibility required to maximise productivity for those working from home, less advice and support is available around how to maintain the mental health and wellbeing of staff in this changed work environment.
+While most employers have provided the tools, software and the flexibility required to maximise employee output, there’s still a void of advice and support around how to maintain the mental health and wellbeing of staff in this changed work environment.

 Here’s some key tips to keep staff wellbeing in check in the home working environment.

 Creating a dedicated workspace is a game changer

 It is well documented that creating a dedicated workspace, either in a separate room or in a section of a room, can help boost productivity when working from home by limiting distractions.
 But it also has a number of wellbeing benefits.

 One issue that arises for many people working from home is that it can be hard to delineate ‘work time’ from ‘home time’, which makes it hard to switch off and relax when work responsibilities are over for the day.

 Having a separate workspace that you are only present in during work hours will help alleviate that common work-from-home feeling of never being able to mentally clock off from work.